vinahost/DevOps/Programming-Langguage/Python/Python-4-Concepts.md

 ## Understanding Modules and Importing Libraries:

-A module is a file in Python that contains definitions and statements.
+**A module** is a file in **Python** that contains definitions and statements.
 Modules let you arrange your code and reuse it across many apps.

-The Standard Library, a sizable collection of Python modules, offers a wide range of capabilities, such as file I/O, regular expressions, and more.
+**The Standard Library**, a sizable collection of Python modules, offers a wide range of capabilities, such as **file I/O**, **regular expressions**, and more.

 Additional libraries can be installed using package managers like pip.

 You must import a module or library using the import statement in order to use it in your programme.

 Here is an illustration of how to load the math module and calculate a number's square root using the sqrt() function:

 ``` python
 import math